-Treating Phobias with Hypnotherapy, CBT and Psychoanalysis in Edinburgh, Falkirk, Stirling and Glasgow
+Treating Phobias with Hypnotherapy, CBT and Psychoanalysis in Edinburgh, Falkirk, Dublin and Glasgow

 Phobias are irrational fears or fears that are out of rational proportion.
 A phobia can be one of many common types and based on primal primitive fears, such as a fear of spiders or heights.
 It might also be personal and based on traumatic experience, such as being afraid of loud noises or dogs, if for example you had heard gun shots or been bitten respectively.

 Phobias are a strong aversion to whatever is the key characteristic of the fear, such as the spider, bird, wasp, noise or other key part of the situation.
 The mind associates this trigger or feature with extreme danger.
 The natural reaction therefore is to avoid and be fearful.

 Treating phobias with CBT cognitive behavioural therapy in edinburgh, Glasgow, Falkirk, Dublin